 See also: Where to eat now: Hong Kong

 This article originally appeared in Coast Magazine.
 To view more of my work for Coast and the Orange County Register, check out the archives.
-I also invite you to follow me and join the conversation on Facebook, Instagram and Twitter.
+For more dining and travel inspiration, I invite you to follow me and join the conversation on Facebook, Instagram and Twitter.